 The prolific Fouad al-Zahiri’s credits include films such as Sira’ fi-l-Wadi (Struggle in the Valley, sometimes translated as ‘Blazing Sun,’ 1956) and al-Zawga at-Thaniya (The Second Wife, 1967; see YouTube examples below), both social-realist studies of peasant struggle against landlords and corrupt authority.
 Sira’ fi-l-Wadi’s title music integrates studio-recorded Egyptian folk music and an orchestral score, which quickly turns into an intricate kind of concerto for two ‘uds.
 They also include Al-Qahira 30, (Cairo 30, 1966), which reveals al-Zahiri’s penchant for musical humor and satire, including cameos by a young Abd al-Wahab performing on radio, and a self-parodying scene of Ottoman nostalgia starring Behija Hafiz (see above).
 Throughout his career, al-Zahiri would find other novel ways of blending Egyptian sounds with the motifs and formulae of the classic Hollywood film score (al-Din 2020).

-Ryder’s protegee Ali Ismail’s credits include the films of novelist Naguib Mahfouz’s Cairo Trilogy (starting with Bayn al-Qasrayn [Palace Walk], 1964; see YouTube examples below) and al-Ard (The Land, 1969), another peasant struggle epic (al-Din 2019).
+Ryder’s protégé Ali Ismail’s credits include the films of novelist Naguib Mahfouz’s Cairo Trilogy (starting with Bayn al-Qasrayn [Palace Walk], 1964; see YouTube examples below) and al-Ard (The Land, 1969), another peasant struggle epic (al-Din 2019).
 Ali Ismail’s training as a saxophonist and jazz big band leader (much of it in the Egyptian military) are constantly in evidence, as is his orientation to the popular song repertory.
 The motifs in Bayn al-Qasrayn, for example, are all hewn from the Sayyid Darwish song, ‘Zuruni Kull Sana’ (‘Visit Me Each Year’).

 Revolutionary cultural programming makes it hard to distinguish ‘serious’ and ‘light’ cinema; the same directors, composers and actors tended to work across the spectrum.
 Musicals and dance films were no exception.
 Star vocalist Abd al-Halim Hafiz (1929-1977) took up the mantle of Abd al-Wahab, but his musicals had a serious side, drawing on Egyptian literature and touching on revolutionary themes.
 His first, Lahn al-Wafa (Song of Faithfulness, 1955; see YouTube examples below), reprises and updates Mohammed Abd al-Wahab’s al-Warda al-Bayda (see above).
 It depicts a young musician – similarly detached from his family - who falls out with his adopted father over love for one of his father’s students (played by Shadia); his adopted father wanders off in despair; Abd al-Halim and Shadia between them continue work on, and eventually restage, their musical mentor’s modern orchestral masterpiece.
 The event results – just as professional success does for ‘Ustaz Galal’ in al-Warda al-Bayda – in public recognition and a melodramatic reconciliation of the lovers and father figure (see YouTube examples below).
 Another 15 film musicals followed, with similar, if gently varying, revolutionary sensibilities, and with a similar emphasis on music and on the musician as agents driving the narrative, rather than merely illustrating or reflecting it.